 Dreams Fun Day a 'fitting tribute for Myles'

-Rachel Humphrey held her Dreams Fun Day at the weekend in memory of her son Myles whose dream we fulfilled earlier this year.
+Rachel Humphrey held a Dreams Fun Day in memory of her son Myles whose dream we fulfilled in 2014.
 It was an amazing day as Rachel told us.

 Rod Campbell, author of 'Dear Zoo', reading to the children.